hashicorp/field-workshops-vault/docs/slides/multi-cloud/adp/index.md

 Administrators obtained static, long-lived credentials and manually configured applications
 ![:scale 100%](images/slide35.png)

+???

+* Traditionally, credentials needed by applications were static
+* An admin user, for example a DBA, would create a new user on the database then hand that password over to the application developer
+* The dev would then configure their application with these static credentials

 ---
 class: middle, center
 # Static Secret Management - Scaling
 You shouldn’t share AD credentials with your teammates, so why do so with machines and services?
 ![:scale 60%](images/slide36.png)

+???

+* If you have 100 different machines, then using the static method means your DBA now needs to generate 100 different users and passwords, and your dev needs to configure each application instance individually
+* Practically, that wouldn't happen, because it's time consuming so all these application instances would use a shared password
+* Let's think about some of the challenges with that
+ * What happens if we need to rotate this password?
+Well now we've got 100 apps we need to update with the new password
+ * So we don't rotate them very often, because it's effort to update everywhere
+ * If you're lucky, this is a planned rotation.
+If you're unlucky, this password could have been compromised in a breach

 ---
 class: middle, center
 # Dynamic Secrets in Action
 Unique, short-lived, just-in-time credentials for each application instance
 ![:scale 80%](images/slide37.png)

+???

+* With dynamic secrets, you can have one secret per application, which is short-lived
+* So if an individual instance is breached, the other 99 are unaffected
+* And any credentials which are compromised are only valid for a short period of time

 ---
 # Dynamic Secrets: Protecting Databases